Most Recent LEAD Projects 2024-2025

 Alicia Powell, Washington Marion High School LEAD Council 2022-2023

-Armund Wilson, Washington Marion High School LEAD Council & Ray D. Molo Middle School2023-2024
+Armund Wilson, Washington Marion High School LEAD Council 2023-2024

 Voted Rising Sophomore of the Year, Armund has leveraged his LEAD leadership skills gained representing Calcasieu 4-H at the 110th 4-H University at LSU and as the 2025-2026 Louisiana 4-H State Parliamentarian.